 While it will not be possible for every single text to tick every single box, this tool opens up different avenues into different texts and asks the teacher to evaluate what is most important in his or her own classroom.
 For example, some texts may score higher in the “action” category by “[motivating] students to act by highlighting individual and collective struggles against injustice,” while others might work well because of how they “[p]romote a healthy self-concept and exploration of identity.”

-For teachers who would like to push head-on into issues of diversity and bias with their students, teachingtolerance.org provides an anti-bias framework and list of standards that can be used to help shape instruction.
+For teachers who would like to push head-on into issues of diversity and bias with their students, learningforjustice.org provides a list of Social Justice Standards that can be used to help shape instruction.
 This framework structures the standards in terms of four domains: identity, diversity, justice, and action and provides both anchor standards and leveled, grade-specific objectives.

 Lastly, keep in mind that at the end of the day, the student is the final arbiter of what he or she takes away from a text.
 We go into the classroom with a general idea of possible interpretations, but when inquiry and critical thinking are at the heart of students’ work, they have the power to interpret and respond to any text in what way seems best to them.
 Students may agree or disagree with things they encounter — and we want each response to be an empowering one for that student.